Are you studying English, Spanish, German, Russian, Arabic, Italian, Chinese, or another language? Are you starting a foreign language?

-It’s a good thing, practicing a modern language is a huge asset in our globalized world.
+It is a good thing, practicing a modern language is a huge asset in our globalized world.
 Companies are attracted to candidates who master at least one foreign language – almost always English – and increasingly a second foreign language, which also strongly personalizes your CV and allows you to stand out.

 But professional opportunities are only one of the qualities to learn a foreign language.
-We must add, in a non-exhaustive way: open-mindedness, possibility to travel, possibility to multiply research (books and websites in foreign languages), benefits for the brain, understanding one’s own language by reflecting on the language of others, ability to better handle concepts, development of abstraction capacities… etc!
+We must add, in a non-exhaustive way: open-mindedness, possibility to travel, possibility to multiply research (books and websites in foreign languages), benefits for the brain, understanding one’s own language by reflecting on the language of others, ability to better handle concepts, development of abstraction capacities … etc.!

-It is therefore very natural that all schools, universities and training courses have taken up this issue: mastery of foreign languages has become an essential admission criterion, and more and more often not mastering a language is eliminatory.
+It is therefore very natural that all schools, universities and training courses have taken up this issue: mastery of foreign languages has become an essential admission criterion, and more and more often not mastering a language is eliminator.
 For example, Sciences Po used to require a minimum score in English for admission (below 7 in English, the doors of Sciences Po were definitely closed to you), and many schools now make graduation conditional on a good score in TOEFL, TOEIC, or IELTS, official standardized tests of English on a worldwide scale.

 Here, we will provide advice on how to get into Sciences Po, which is the purpose of this site.
-Nevertheless, this roadmap to success in mastering a modern language is valid for all schools, all courses, all diplomas – and of course also if you just enjoy learning any modern language on your own and spontaneously!
+Nevertheless, this roadmap to success in mastering a modern language is valid for all schools, all courses, all diplomas – and, of course, also if you just enjoy learning any modern language on your own and spontaneously!

-So remember, you started a language with a specific goal in mind (getting good grades in school, getting a job abroad, watching netflix movies in the original language, etc.), but the wonderful thing to keep in mind is that the benefits will spread to all areas: travel, culture, discovery, understanding, finding a job, opening up to the world, intellectual stimulation, opportunities, and of course: fun!
+So remember, you started a language with a specific goal in mind (getting good grades in school, getting a job abroad, watching Netflix movies in the original language, etc.), but the wonderful thing to keep in mind is that the benefits will spread to all areas: travel, culture, discovery, understanding, finding a job, opening up to the world, intellectual stimulation, opportunities, and of course: fun!

-How to revise Foreign Languages?
+How to study Foreign Languages?